Skip to main content

 This is somewhere that facilitates copy trading and social investing.
 One important distinction is that not all social trading apps are brokerages.
 Some of these apps and platforms are just pieces of software or technology you need to integrate with a broker service to make trades.

-Franklin Carneiro da Silva
+Franklin Silva

 Co-Founder & Fintech Analyst

-Franklin is a CFA Level III Candidate with 3 years of experience in Wealth Management as a Fund Research Analyst and the Host of the "Edge Over Hedge" YouTube Channel.
+Franklin has three years of experience in Wealth Management as a Fund Research Analyst, has passed the CFA level II, and is the host of the "Edge Over Hedge" YouTube channel.